Archibald Knox Timeline

 After an unsuccessful trip to America, Knox returned home to the Isle of Man.

-Knox also refurbished at least one property on the Island - "Cadran Cottage."
+Knox also refurbished at least one property for a friend on the Island - "Cadran Cottage."

 1914